 Your next best option is to go for a separate mobile version of the website.
 However, maintaining two websites often becomes a herculean task and you will also have to optimise the mobile version separately for speed and correct rendering on all devices.
 Hence I recommend this only if you are completely unable to go for a responsive website.
 Also, do not forget to implement the proper switchboard tags to gain maximum benefits out of mobile SEO.

-Mobile ready indexing is being tested and monitored at present and it is likely that Google might make significant changes to its recommendations between now and the time when it is rolled out to the public.
+Mobile ready indexing is being tested and monitored at present and Google is likely to make significant changes to its recommendations between now and the time when it is rolled out to the public.
 Webmasters need to keep an eye on the announcements that will be made by Google on this in the future and comply with what it says.